In Him Ministries:

 Christians are no longer slaves to sin but are adopted as sons and daughters into God’s family.

-Romans 8:28, “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
+Romans 8:28, “And we know that God works all things together for the good of those who love Him, who are called according to His purpose.”

-Nothing can separate us from God’s love.
+Nothing can separate us from God’s love, nothing!

-The Law has come to an end.
+The Law has come to an end for the believer.

 Righteousness based on obedience to the law requires perfect conformity in every detail.

-Romans 10:5, “For Moses writes about the righteousness that is based on the law, that the person who does the commandments shall live by them.” (see also: Deuteronomy 27:26; Galatians 3:10-13; James 2:8-10).
+Romans 10:5, “For concerning the righteousness that is by the law, Moses writes: “The man who does these things will live by them” (see also: Deut.
+27:26; Gal.
+3:10-13; James 2:8-10).

 The Old Covenant separated the Jews from Gentiles.
-There are no status distinctions among the New Covenant people of God.
+There are no status distinctions among the New Covenant, people of God.

-Romans 10:12, “For there is no distinction between Jew and Greek; for the same Lord is Lord of all, bestowing his riches on all who call on him.” (see also: Galatians 3:28; 5:6; Colossians 3:9-11; Romans 10:12; 1 Corinthians 12:13).
+Romans 10:12, “For there is no difference between Jew and Greek: The same Lord is Lord of all, and gives richly to all who call on Him.” (see also: Gal.
+3:28; 5:6; Col. 3:9-11; Rom.
+10:12; 1 Cor.
+12:13).

 Note: “As our Christian life progresses, we should gradually notice that our thought life is being changed from Christlessness to Christlikeness.
 Transformation does not happen overnight.
 Our regeneration is instantaneous, but our transformation is continuous.
 We are conformed to Christ’s image gradually as we spend time in intimate fellowship with Him (see 2 Cor.
 3:18).”
-[Nelson’s NKJV Study Bible].
+[The Nelson’s NKJV Study Bible].

 Love fulfills the purpose of the Law.

-Romans 13:8-10, “Owe no one anything, except to love each other, for the one who loves another has fulfilled the law.
-9 For the commandments, “You shall not commit adultery, You shall not murder, You shall not steal, You shall not covet,” and any other commandment, are summed up in this word: “You shall love your neighbor as yourself.”
-10 Love does no wrong to a neighbor; therefore love is the fulfilling of the law.”
+Romans 13:8-10, “Be indebted to no one, except to one another in love.
+For he who loves his neighbor has fulfilled the law.
+The commandments “Do not commit adultery,” “Do not murder,” “Do not steal,” “Do not covet,” and any other commandments, are summed up in this one decree: “Love your neighbor as yourself.”
+Love does no wrong to its neighbor.
+Therefore love is the fulfillment of the law.”

-Note: The New Testament explicitly teaches that Sabbath-keeping along with all of the other ceremonial requirements of the Old Covenant Law are not required for Christians who live under the New Covenant (Matthew 11:28-30; 12:1-8; Acts 15:1-28; Colossians 2:14-17; Galatians 4:10-11; Romans 14:5-12; Ephesians 2:11-18; 2 Corinthians 3:3-11; Hebrews 3:7-4:13; 8:6-9:4; 10:23-25).
+The New Testament explicitly teaches that Sabbath-keeping along with all of the other ceremonial requirements of the Old Covenant Law are not required for Christians living under the New Covenant (Matt.
+11:28-30; 12:1-8; Acts 15:1-28; Col. 2:14-17; Gal.
+4:10-11; Rom.
+14:5-12; Eph.
+2:11-18; 2 Cor.
+3:3-11; Heb.
+3:7-4:13; 8:6-9:4; 10:23-25).

 We have no right to judge anyone on how, or if, they keep any of the Old Covenant laws.

-Note: Both Romans 14:10 and 2 Corinthians 5:9-10 speak of the “judgment seat” of Christ.
+Note: Both Romans 14:10 and 2 Corinthians 5:9-10 speak of God’s “judgment seat” of Christ.
 This is a translation of the Greek word, “bema” which was the tribunal bench in the Roman courtroom where the governor sat while rendering judicial verdicts.
 Metaphorically it refers to the place where the Lord will sit to evaluate believers’ lives for the purpose of giving them eternal rewards.

 The law is not of faith, and whatever is not of faith is sin.

-The Law was powerless to produce righteousness in us (Romans 3:20-21), and could not deliver us from the penalty of death (Romans 7:12-20; cf. Galatians 3:10; Acts 13:38, 39).
-Only faith in Jesus Christ as Lord and Savior can do that (Romans 10:9-13).
+The Law was powerless to produce righteousness in us (Rom.
+3:20-21), and could not deliver us from the penalty of death (Rom.
+7:12-20; cf. Gal.
+3:10; Acts 13:38, 39).
+God imputes Christ’s righteousness to our account when we accept Jesus Christ as our Lord and Savior (Rom.
+10:9-13; 2 Cor.
+5:21; Phil.
+3:9).

 When someone says you have to keep the Old Covenant law they are preaching the false gospel of works-righteousness that Paul warned the Romans and the Galatians about.
-We have been set free from “the law of sin and death” to live by God’s Spirit (Romans 8:1-4).
+We have been set free from “the law of sin and death” to live by God’s Spirit (Rom.
+8:1-4).

 As a Christ-follower, we can only experience freedom from the law’s curse when we trust that it is Christ alone who justifies us.
 It is Christ, not the law, that gives us freedom from the power of sin and death by giving us a new nature.